-Bones - (Raw only - never, never cooked), Teeth and Treats - My favorite daily treat when leaving them behind and walking out the door is just a couple of kibbles.
+Bones (raw only - never, never cooked), teeth and treats - My favorite daily treat when leaving them behind and walking out the door is a carrot.
+If added to their food it should be a shredded.
+They body will absorb the shredded carrot best.
 Marrow bones are great and I also give beef rib bones after shaving off the excess fat.
 The important thing about bones is that they need to be raw.
-Always the important thing about bones is to monitor them.
-One puppy about 8 years ago swallowed the bone and they had to take her to the vet to throw it up.
 Never give cooked bones because they splinter.
 Greenies are a type of treat that I would stay away from - dogs have been known to choke on them and die.
-Once a plastic peanut butter container is empty I give that to the dogs as a treat with a few shredded carrots in it.
+Once a plastic peanut butter container is empty I give that to the dogs as a treat with a carrot in it.
 As your dog gets older and their teeth more brittle, bones are less advised.
 Many of my older dogs have broken off pieces of their teeth with bones - painful and surgery is needed to remove the tooth.
 Inspect your dog's teeth through their life.
 If their breath stinks it's for a reason.
 When you do have to have their teeth cleaned find a vet that does Anesthesia-Free Pet Dentistry.
 In this they don't have to knock them out.
 The Pet Doctor in Tacoma off the Bridge Port exit offers this service - 253-588-1851.
-There is a new cool additive to the food that they say works on the plague buildup and it's called DentalTreat.
+There is a new cool additive to the food that they say works on the plaque buildup and it's called DentalTreat.
 With this you sprinkle it on their food.
 It is said to work but maybe I just didn't stick with it long enough.
 You can get a dog tooth brush and dog tooth paste (Petrodex) to brush their teeth (just the outside onto the inside of their mouth.
 Dogs can die from people food - like gravy from a turkey dinner - they contract pancreatitis - please don't think you are giving them something special - instead, maybe some canned dog food mixed in with their kibble for a special holiday treat...If they have ingested something they shouldn't and you don't think they will puke it up on their own, act fast.
 The vet will put a hydrogen peroxide mixture down them to stimulate puking.
-The dosage needs to be determined by a doctor.
-Because you want to catch it quickly before it goes further in their system and causes a blockage.
-One last thing about marrow bones.
-The ones I buy (at Safeway) come in a pack of 6 or 8.
-When they have emptied it out, I put it in the dishwasher first then make a puppy puppy cocktail of shredded carrots or brocalli, 1 probiotic, kibble, and a 1⁄2 a tablespoon of peanut butter.
-I pack it in there and freeze them.
+You want to catch it quick before it goes further in their system and causes a blockage.

-Anxiety? - (New subject from one pup that went to a vet in the Tri Cities) - Look into A Pheromone Collar.
+Anxiety?
+(New subject from one pup that went to a vet in the Tri Cities) - Look into A Pheromone Collar.
 They only last a month but it came recommended by a vet who took one of my puppies.
 The vet said "She just is not laid back at all and she doesn't like to be confined at all (she exhibits "frustration and panic" if confined).
 I put an "Adaptil juvenile pheromone collar" on today to help w/ the transition."
 The dog's body temperature warms the collar and encourages the diffusion of pheromones into the local environment.
 They say they are ideal for: puppy socialization, travel, kennels, and training.
 They will calm the dog down - they are good for the long term phobias like storms, fireworks, loud noises, and separation anxiety.
 There are lots of good videos on these I suggest you check them out.